 These pages do not apply outside Great Britain.

-This page summarises some key proposed changes.
-There are also links to more detailed pages on particular areas.
+This section of the site summarises some proposed or likely changes to the disability discrimination law.
 The proposed changes do not necessarily apply to Northern Ireland.